mrs-brubotics/documentation_brubotics/source/Configuration_for_Manual_Flight.rst

 * In "sensors", calibrate the compass, gyroscope, accelerometer and level horizon.
 To do so, follow the steps asked by QGroundControl.
   Make sure to keep the front of the drone as shown by QGroundControl.

 * Setup the channels on the transmitter (press both back button and scroller and select ’Channels’) such that each channel is paired with the correct function, according to the next figures.

+.. admonition:: todo

+  The figures below are directly taken from CTU.
+No need to do that, you can refer to them.
+It is better to make a picture on white background of our transmitter and indicate the namings on the figure.
+Also make sure you have tested this before planning experiments.

 .. figure:: _static/channels_functions.jpg
    :width: 800